Key takeaways

 • A major concern is not just about the growing level of debt, but how today’s higher interest rate environment affects debt repayment.

+One reason the debt issue has taken on great significance in recent times is the rising cost of servicing that debt in an environment featuring higher interest rates.
 Government debt is financed through issuance of U.S. Treasury bills, notes and bonds.
-Treasury has been required to issue increasing amounts of debt in recent times.
+The U.S. Department of the Treasury has been required to issue increasing amounts of debt to fund government operations.
 The recent upturn in interest rates means the cost of financing government debt is more expensive.
-According to the U.S. Treasury, the average interest rate for all federal government issued interest bearing debt has jumped dramatically in recent years, to 3.23% as of April 30, 2024.2
+According to the U.S. Treasury, the average interest rate for all federal government-issued interest-bearing debt has jumped in recent years, to 3.28% as of June 30, 2024.
+2 The average interest rate paid today is more than double what it was in 2020.

 Living in a period of higher interest rates